The Theme of Earth Day 2019 (April 22) is Protect Our Species!

 - Green infrastructure and green spaces can include parks, trails, gardens, urban farms, waterfront revitalization, and green roofs.
 Planting native species should be a priority for all green space projects as they are best suited to host and feed native wildlife.

 - Urban forest programs and vacant lot conversion projects are also initiatives that have key benefits for both ecosystem and community health.

 - Green corridor plans enable the movement of species throughout the city and to surrounding areas by linking together green spaces.
 These links can be green roofs, tree, and plant lined streets, and new parks or gardens.

 - Communities and the private sector can get engaged by partnering with the city on specific projects or by following city guidelines when developing or renovating privately owned land and buildings.

-- Water management and protection of water sources is a major factor in community health.
+- Water management and protection is a major factor in community health.
 Healthy, clean water resources lead to healthy ecosystems and people.
-Water resource protection is closely linked with management of green spaces and conservation of natural areas.
-Water resource and conversation examples: New York City – USA, and Quito – Ecuador
+Water resource protection is closely linked with green spaces and parks which can help mitigate the effects of runoff and erosion after rain.

 - Birds are some of the most noticeable wildlife in cities, yet they face a number of threats and have seen their populations declining.
 Cities can take steps to protect bird populations by encouraging owners of domestic cats to keep them indoors, managing populations of feral cats, and most importantly, implementing guidelines or ordinances for windows to avoid collisions.